dermuir/Teams-Clock-in-out/README.md

 ## Dependencies

-[Google Chrome](https://www.google.com.mx/chrome/) (If you already have it installed you don't need to download anything else).
+[Google Chrome] v84(https://www.google.com.mx/chrome/) (If you already have it installed you don't need to download anything else).

 ## Installation